jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### Preprocessing

-`recipe` is essential for preprocesssing multiple features at once.
+`recipe` is essential for preprocessing multiple features at once.

 ```r